vegvari/AliusConfig/README.md

 ### What’s wrong with dotenv?

-Nothing, you can still use it, but sometimes it’s just not enough.
+Nothing, but sometimes it’s just not enough.

 With this package you can include files conditionally, override variables, you can use bool, int, float, arrays, constants, Closures, even objects or resources.

+Or you can extend it, create your DatabaseConfig class so you can inject it as a dependency.